desfreng/IAS-Random-Forest/README.md

 - Extremely Randomized Trees method
-  - instead of the most discriminative treshold, random treshold -> then we pick the best
+  - instead of the most discriminative threshold, random threshold -> then we pick the best
   - again decrease variance and slightly increase bias

 - multi-output problems (several outputs to predict instead of a single one)
-  - first case : the n outputs are independant => n independant models
+  - first case : the n outputs are independent => n independent models
   - second case : correlation => single model and simultaneous prediction

 - CART algorithm
   - Gini Index criterion (GI)
-    - Use row values as treshohlds
+    - Use row values as thresholds
-    - iterate on every rows (sorted), calculate newGiniIndex
+    - iterate on every row (sorted), calculate newGiniIndex
-    - select the best treshold as the lowest GI
+    - select the best threshold as the lowest GI

 # Ressources
 Pouet pouet des liens, pouet pouet :